Thieso/AlarmPi/README.md

 For the text to speech output, the pyttsx3 library is used

+For volume changing, the alsaaudio library is used.

 ## Wiring

 Wiring is done according to the individual component pinout diagrams.
 Important